AvijitDey255/AI-Travel-Planner-Agent/README.md

-# 🌍 AI Travel Planner
+# 🌍 AI Travel Planner Agent

 Welcome to the **AI Travel Planner** — an intelligent assistant powered by **IBM WatsonX** to help users plan trips effortlessly.
 The AI is strictly limited to **travel-related queries**.
 If asked about anything unrelated, it politely responds: